Contents

 I myself am a bitcoiner (proud maxi) and at the same time deeply feel the injustice being done to the free human spirit around the world, so this year I decided to participate in Oslo Freedom Forum and draw inspiration, connection, and contacts with like-minded people.

-The third day had a separate, full-day track called the Financial Freedom Track, which was dedicated to a series of short presentations about how bitcoin is already helping today:
+The third day had a separate, all-day track called the Financial Freedom Track, which was dedicated to a series of short lectures on how Bitcoin is already: